 stay out of God’s way while He continues the process of creating us in the

-image of His Son, by focusing on the new man that God has created in us.
+image of His Son, as we focus on the new person that God has created in us.
+See also: Die to self; Col 3,5-8;

 (167d) Works of the devil